Mel Giedroyc: Radio

+On 13 November 2024, it was announced that Giedroyc would start presenting a request show on Magic Radio on Sunday mornings from January 2025.
+In 2025, Giedroyc presented The Magic Request Show.

+Podcasting

+In 2025, Giedroyc launched a podcast Mel and Sue Should Know by Now on Audible with Sue.
+Also in 2025 she took over from Kathy Burke as host of Where There's a Will There's a Wake.

 Other work

-In November 2014 Giedroyc was a part of Gareth Malone's All Star Choir, singing the opening solo in the choir's cover version of "Wake Me Up" to raise money for the BBC's Children in Need.
+In November 2014, Giedroyc was a part of Gareth Malone's All Star Choir, singing the opening solo in the choir's cover version of "Wake Me Up" to raise money for the BBC's Children in Need.
 On 3 and 10 November 2014, a two-part documentary about the choir was broadcast by BBC One.
 On 16 November, the single entered the UK Singles Chart at Number One.